 Evert Jan de Groot

 Our partnership begins with active, strategic involvement while helping to scale the company.
-At the beginning of each investment period, an ambitious growth plan is developed together with management.
-The outcome is a strategic growth plan that includes strategic insights as well as the focus areas for the foreseeable time ahead (part of the ‘Vortex Value Creation Program’)
+At the beginning of each investment period, we, together with management, develop an ambitious growth plan.
+The outcome is a strategic growth plan that includes strategic insights and the focus areas for the foreseeable future (part of the ‘Vortex Value Creation Program’)

-Our capabilities are organized in six operational areas.
-Vortex team and our strategic partners support management teams where needed.
-All areas can be equally important, IT and technology is a focus area for Vortex as it can enable efficient growth and allows to strenghthen the company’s competitive advantage.
+We organized our capabilities in six operational areas in which the Vortex team and our strategic partners support management teams where needed.
+All areas can be equally important.
+IT and technology is a focus area for Vortex as it can enable efficient growth and allows to strengthen the company’s competitive advantage.